 Miss Murphy played records by Charles Aznavour and Edith Piaf and taught us to sing in French; I still can hear her singing, “Dites-moi, pourquoi la vie est belle.”
 She found ways to integrate religion into her classes on French culture; to this day, when I am alone and praying the Hail Mary, I sing it in French.

 Her descriptions of Paris were so clear and vivid that the first time I traveled there, everything was right where she had said it would be, and I felt as though I had been there a thousand times before.
-Thanks to her, Paris became a treasured friend I would return to time and again, sometimes in person, sometimes in my dreams.
+Thanks to her, Paris became a treasured friend I have returned to time and again, sometimes in person, oftentimes in my dreams.

 Ofelia Ortega Vázquez